Essays Critical and Historical Volume 1

 text's historical, theological, and literary references, and a comprehensive index.

 “Edward Short's critical edition of Anglican Difficulties sheds fascinating new light on John Henry Newman's lectures of 1850.
-This is a lively, well-researched edition, which all faithful readers of Newman will enjoy."
+This is a lively, well-researched, well-written edition, which all faithful readers of Newman will enjoy."

 978 085244 412 2 700 pages £35.00hb